Post-Graduate Certificate in Advanced Clinical Practice for Children, Youth, and Families (CYF)

 - These programs have a maximum capacity to allow for participant engagement.
 Register early to avoid disappointment!

 Certificate Program Instructors

-All sales are final; no refunds.
+You must be at least 18 years old to participate in the Advanced Clinical Practice courses.
+All sales are final; we are not able to offer refunds.
 Registrations may not be transferred to another person or to another course, workshop, or program.